 Thrivent Investment Management Background

-Thrivent Investment Management was established back in 1986, but its financial planning services only came to fruition in 1998.
-Thrivent is a Christian non-profit organization that works with its clients to help them achieve their financial goals.
-The firm is on the 2019 Fortune 500 list and has been ranked by Ethisphere as one of the world's most ethical companies for eight years running.
+Thrivent Investment Management is a Christian non-profit organization that works with its clients to help them achieve their financial goals.
+The firm is on the 2019 Fortune 500 list and has been ranked by Ethisphere as one of the world's most ethical companies for 10 years running.
+Thrivent was established in 2002 when Lutheran Brotherhood and the Aid Association for Lutherans merged, although it traces its roots all the way back to 1902.

 Thrivent Investment Management Client Types and Minimum Account Sizes